Probate Q&A Series

 2. North Carolina’s Anti-Lapse Rule

 North Carolina limits some lapses by statute.
 Under the anti-lapse rule (N.C.
-Gen. Stat. § 31-23), if the predeceased beneficiary was a descendant of the testator’s parents and left children or grandchildren, the gift passes to those descendants by substitution.
+Gen. Stat. § 31-42), if the predeceased beneficiary was a grandparent or a lineal descendant of a grandparent of the testator and left issue who survive the testator, the gift passes to those issue by substitution.
 For details, see N.C.
-Gen. Stat. § 31-23.
+Gen. Stat. § 31-42.

 3. When No Alternate or Qualifying Relative Exists

 If no alternate beneficiary appears in the will and the anti-lapse statute does not apply, the lapsed gift becomes part of the residue of the estate.
 The residuary clause determines who receives that property.
-If the will contains no residuary clause or if that gift also fails, North Carolina treats the entire estate as intestate and distributes it under the intestacy statutes.
+If the will contains no residuary clause or if that gift also fails, North Carolina treats the affected property as intestate and distributes it under the intestacy statutes.

-Under intestate succession, property passes in this order: surviving spouse, children, parents, siblings and so on.
+Under intestate succession, property passes according to North Carolina’s intestacy statutes, including shares for a surviving spouse and other heirs.
 For the spouse’s share and next-in-line relatives, see N.C.
 Gen. Stat. § 29-14.

 4. Why Naming Alternates Matters